kilngod/KilnGod.BlazorWebGL/ReadMe.md

 ## Performance
 Its useful to understand WebGL in the browser is implemented natively on Windows in DirectX 12 or Vulkan, Android/Linux in Vulkan or OpenGL, Mac/iOS in Metal perhaps wrapped as Vulkan or OpenGL.
-There is a minium of one wrapper call inside the browser to a native API, likely two on Apple devices.
-This adds a small amount of overhead to each call but given the nature of 3D rendering it should not impact performance significantly.
+There is a minium of one wrapper call inside the browser to the native API, likely two on Apple devices.
+This adds a small amount of overhead to each call.
+However, given the nature of 3D rendering this is not a significant impact on performance.
+The biggest drag on WebGL performance in a server hosted environment are the client/server calls over the "SignalR" wire blazor uses.
+This overhead can be avoided with WebAssembly deployment or highly mindful use of client side JavaScript in server hosted application.
+Also hybrid Blazor applications (Server + WebAssembly) will become routine in the next release of Blazor.

 ## Browser Support
 Cromium based browsers Chrome and Edge support both WebAssemble and WebGl2 (OpenGL 3.0) specification.
 Currently Mozilla